Articles & Guides

 Offer up your own supplies: Some of the costs associated with housekeeping services might include the cost of cleaning supplies.
 Ask your cleaner if it’s possible to use your own materials in exchange for a lower price.
 This can be especially helpful if you’re particular about the kinds of products used in your home, as some cleaners might up-charge for environmentally friendly or non-toxic cleaning supplies.

 Because prices for house cleaning or housekeeping services can vary so much, gathering estimates from a variety of individuals or companies can help you find the best fit for your family’s budget.
-And if you aren’t sure where to begin, check out Care’s house cleaning rates calculator to get you started.
+And if you aren’t sure where to begin, check out Care’s Cost of Care Calculator to get an idea of what house cleaners and housekeepers are asking for currently.